khanglabs/1000LIFEQUESTIONS/README.md

 We use Google Play Services for app stability and billing.
 These services may collect information as described in Google’s own Privacy Policy.

 6. CONTACT US
-If you have any questions about this Privacy Policy, please contact KhangLabs at: [EMAIL CỦA BẠN Ở ĐÂY]
+If you have any questions about this Privacy Policy, please contact KhangLabs at: [khang.98.xyz.vn@gmail.com]